FlyingPhish/YetAnotherNessusParser/yanp/docs/Module Expansion.md

 After implementing your parser, users can use it like this:

 ### CLI usage
-yanp -i scan.yourtool -t yourtool --yourtool-option value
+yapp -i scan.yourtool -t yourtool --yourtool-option value

 ### Library usage
-from yanp import process_file, YourToolParser
+from yapp import process_file, YourToolParser

 ### Auto-detect
 results = process_file('scan.yourtool')